yanxp/SSM/README.md

 # SSM
-Towards Human-Machine Cooperation: Evolving Active Learning with Self-supervised Process for Object Detection
+Towards Human-Machine Cooperation: Self-supervised Sample Mining for Object Detection
 ### License

 SSM is released under the MIT License (refer to the LICENSE file for details).